Bibash77/Bibash77/README.md

 # 👋 Hi there, I'm Bibash!

-I'm a passionate developer with a strong interest in building practical applications that make everyday life easier.
+I'm a passionate developer with a strong interest in building practical and meaningful applications that make everyday life easier.
 I enjoy working on full-stack projects and exploring new technologies.
-I love Java, JavaScript, Machine Learning, and AI.
+I love Java, JavaScript, WebApplication Engineering, Rest API Development, Logic Building, Relational Database, Spring Boot, Angular, Machine Learning, and AI.

 ---